We’ve learned that the best websites are the ones that adapt to their users, not the other way around.

 }

-We hope this article helped you add resizeable text option to your WordPress site.
-You may also want to check out our guide on how to improve your WordPress site performance and the best WooCommerce plugins.
+We hope this article helped you add resizable text to your WordPress site.
+You may also want to check out our expert picks of the best WordPress drag-and-drop page builders and our complete guide to WordPress theme updates.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.